What Is a Governor’s Pardon?

 Applying for a pardon can be a confusing, overwhelming process.
 Given what is at stake, a person making an application should consult an attorney experienced in post-conviction proceedings to determine how and when to request a pardon.
 Even if the Board of Parole Hearings recommends a pardon, an attorney can still provide valuable information to assist an applicant in supplementing the Board’s recommendation.

-The award-winning criminal appeals lawyers at Spolin Law P.C. can help you with an application for a governor’s pardon.
-We understand what persuades the governor and Board of Parole Hearings, so we can help you get the best outcome possible.
-Call us today at (310) 424-5816.
+Experienced criminal appeals lawyers can help with an application for a governor's pardon.
+Qualified appellate counsel understand what persuades the governor and Board of Parole Hearings, so they can help applicants get the best outcome possible.
+Contact SPCRC's Recommended California Lawyers today.